Angela Lansbury: 1952–1965: Mid-career mature roles and Broadway debut

-Unhappy with the roles she was being given by MGM, Lansbury instructed her manager, Harry Friedman of MCA Inc., to terminate her contract in 1952.
-That same year, she gave birth to her first child, Anthony.
-Soon after the birth, she joined the East Coast touring productions of two former-Broadway plays: Howard Lindsay and Russel Crouse's Remains to be Seen and Louis Verneuil's Affairs of State.
+Unhappy with the roles that MGM was assigning to her, Lansbury instructed her manager, Harry Friedman of MCA Inc., to terminate her contract in 1952.
+That same year, she gave birth to her first child Anthony.
+Soon after his birth, she joined the East Coast touring productions of two former Broadway plays: Howard Lindsay and Russel Crouse's Remains to be Seen and Louis Verneuil's Affairs of State.
 Biographer Margaret Bonanno later stated that at this point, Lansbury's career had "hit an all-time low".
-In April 1953, her daughter Deirdre Angela Shaw was born.
-Shaw had a son by a previous marriage, David, whom he brought to California to live with the family after he gained legal custody of the boy in 1953.
-Now with three children to care for, Lansbury moved to a larger house in San Vicente Boulevard in Santa Monica.
+In April 1953 her daughter Deirdre Angela Shaw was born.
+Shaw had a son, David, from a previous marriage and brought him to California to live with the family after gaining legal custody of the boy in 1953.
+Now with three children to care for, Lansbury moved to a larger house on San Vicente Boulevard in Santa Monica.
 Lansbury did not feel entirely comfortable in the Hollywood social scene, later commenting that as a result of her British roots, "in Hollywood, I always felt like a stranger in a strange land."
-In 1959, the family moved to Malibu, settling into a house that had been designed by Aaron Green on the Pacific Coast Highway; there, she and Peter escaped the Hollywood scene, and sent their children to public school.
+In 1959 the family moved to Malibu, settling into a house that had been designed by Aaron Green on the Pacific Coast Highway.
+There she and Peter escaped the Hollywood scene and sent their children to public school.

-Returning to cinema as a freelance actress, Lansbury found herself typecast as an older, maternal figure, appearing in this capacity in most of her films from this period.
+Returning to cinema as a freelance actress, Lansbury found herself typecast as an older, maternal figure in most of her films during this period.
 She later stated that "Hollywood made me old before my time", noting that in her twenties she was receiving fan mail from people who thought her in her forties.
-She obtained minor roles in such films as A Life at Stake (1954), A Lawless Street (1955) and The Purple Mask (1955), later describing the latter as "the worst movie I ever made."
-She played Princess Gwendolyn in the comedy film The Court Jester (1956), before taking on the role of a wife who kills her husband in Please Murder Me (1956).
-From there she appeared as Minnie Littlejohn in The Long Hot Summer (1958), and as Mabel Claremont in The Reluctant Debutante (1958), for which she filmed in Paris.
+She obtained minor roles in such films as A Life at Stake (1954), A Lawless Street (1955), and The Purple Mask (1955), describing the latter as "the worst movie I ever made."
+She played Princess Gwendolyn in the comedy film The Court Jester (1956) before taking on the role of a wife who kills her husband in Please Murder Me (1956).
+From there she appeared as Minnie Littlejohn in The Long Hot Summer (1958) and as Mabel Claremont in The Reluctant Debutante (1958), which was filmed in Paris.
 Biographer Martin Gottfried has claimed that it was these latter two cinematic appearances which restored Lansbury's status as an "A-picture actress."
-Throughout this period, she continued making television appearances, starring in episodes of The Revlon Mirror Theater, Ford Theatre and The George Gobel Show, and became a regular on game show Pantomime Quiz.
+Throughout this period she continued making television appearances, starring in episodes of The Revlon Mirror Theater, Ford Theatre, and The George Gobel Show, and she became a regular on the game show Pantomime Quiz.